The Hellfire Club Walk (more officially known as ‘the Montpellier Loop Trail’) is one of the more popular Dublin Walks.

 This is a leisurely walk (depending on fitness levels) that takes you up Montpelier Hill to the ruins of a supposedly haunted lodge.

-The story behind the Hellfire Club Dublin
+The story behind the Hellfire Club in Dublin

 The lodge was erected by R.H.
-Connolly, Speaker of the Irish House of Parliament, as a shooting lodge, around the year 1725.
+Connolly, Speaker of the Irish House of Parliament, as a shooting lodge, around 1725.

 There’s many a legend associated with the Hellfire Club in Dublin (a couple of which are similar to the story of the haunted Loftus Hall in Wexford).